mrixon95/Term4_workbook/Term4_workbook.md

-**INTENTIAL TYPO**!!!!!!!
-Say what will happen because of the type and then say what it should be.

 **Line 26** - The `for loop` iterates through each item in the `models` list and assigns the value to the `model` variable.
 The `models` list is populated with integers from 1980 to 2019.
 Therefore, the `mode`l variable will be assigned the value of 1980 during the first iteration of the loop, 1981 for the second iteration of the loop, and so on until it is assigned the value of 2019 for the final iteration of the loop.

 **Line 27** - The `len(makes)` function returns the number of items in the `makes` list.
 There are 3 items so it returns 3.
 Therefore the `make` variable is going to be randomly assigned one of the strings in the `makes` list.
 It will be assigned to either "Ford", "Holden" or "Toyota".

+**Line 28** - There appears to be a **typo** here. `len(makes)` returns the number of makes which is 2 in total.
+However, there are 40 different models in the models list which range from 1980 to 2019.
+As it currently is written, the random integer function will return either the number 0, 1 or 2.
+This means that the model that is randomly chosen **can only be from the year 1980, 1981 or 1982**. **This ignores all the other models from year 1983 until 2019.
+I strongly suspect that this is an unintentional mistake!**

+**It would be more intuitive if the `len(makes)` was instead replaced with `len(models)`.**

+`len(models)` would return 40. **Therefore all of the 40 different models from 1980 until 2019 may be randomly chosen** and subsequently be assigned to the `model` variable.

-**Line 28** - The `len(model)` function returns the number of items in the `models` list.
-There are 40 items so it returns 40.
-Therefore the `models` variable is going to be randomly assigned one of the integers in the `models` list.
-It will be assigned to one of the integers between 0 and 39 inclusive.
+Assuming that this apparent typo is fixed, the `models` variable would be randomly assigned to one of the integers in the `models` list ranging from 1980 to 2019.

-**Line 29** - The `Model` class takes two arguments in order to instantiate an object.
+**Line 29** - The `Model` class takes **two arguments** in order to instantiate an object.
 Those two arguments are `make` and `model`.
 Once the `model` object is instantiated, it's reference is assigned to the `my_car` variable.

 **Line 30** - The `show()` method is called upon the `my_car` object.
 The functionality of the show method is covered in the explanation of lines 16 and 17.
 Essentially, Those two arguments are `make` and `model`.
 Once the `model` object is instantiated, it's reference is assigned to the `my_car` variable.